Department of Justice seal over an aerial view of houses

 • During a session on the state of the real estate market, Lamacchia expressed his dissatisfaction with the DOJ, saying the agency “deserves” to be checked.

-• Lamacchia told Real Estate News that once Trump is in office, we’re “going to see the upper echelon in the DOJ looking for jobs.”
+• Lamacchia told Real Estate News after the session that once Trump is in office, we’re “going to see the upper echelon in the DOJ looking for jobs.”

 This year's NAR NXT conference in Boston took place just days after the U.S. presidential election, and a Trump victory is likely to result in major reshuffling in Washington.
 One agency that could look quite different under the new administration is the Department of Justice, which has earned the ire of Trump — and of many in the real estate industry.